Scientific method: Characterizations

 The scientific method depends upon increasingly sophisticated characterizations of the subjects of investigation.
 (The subjects can also be called unsolved problems or the unknowns.)
 For example, Benjamin Franklin conjectured, correctly, that St. Elmo's fire was electrical in nature, but it has taken a long series of experiments and theoretical changes to establish this.
-While seeking the pertinent properties of the subjects, careful thought may also entail some definitions and observations; the observations often demand careful measurements and/or counting.
+While seeking the pertinent properties of the subjects, careful thought may also entail some definitions and observations; these observations often demand careful measurements and/or counting can take the form of expansive empirical research.

+A scientific question can refer to the explanation of a specific observation, as in "Why is the sky blue?" but can also be open-ended, as in "How can I design a drug to cure this particular disease?"
+This stage frequently involves finding and evaluating evidence from previous experiments, personal scientific observations or assertions, as well as the work of other scientists.
+If the answer is already known, a different question that builds on the evidence can be posed.
+When applying the scientific method to research, determining a good question can be very difficult and it will affect the outcome of the investigation.

 The systematic, careful collection of measurements or counts of relevant quantities is often the critical difference between pseudo-sciences, such as alchemy, and science, such as chemistry or biology.
 Scientific measurements are usually tabulated, graphed, or mapped, and statistical manipulations, such as correlation and regression, performed on them.
 The measurements might be made in a controlled setting, such as a laboratory, or made on more or less inaccessible or unmanipulatable objects such as stars or human populations.
 The measurements often require specialized scientific instruments such as thermometers, spectroscopes, particle accelerators, or voltmeters, and the progress of a scientific field is usually intimately tied to their invention and improvement.

-Uncertainty

-Measurements in scientific work are also usually accompanied by estimates of their uncertainty.
-The uncertainty is often estimated by making repeated measurements of the desired quantity.
-Uncertainties may also be calculated by consideration of the uncertainties of the individual underlying quantities used.
-Counts of things, such as the number of people in a nation at a particular time, may also have an uncertainty due to data collection limitations.
-Or counts may represent a sample of desired quantities, with an uncertainty that depends upon the sampling method used and the number of samples taken.